 Every four years, Monash residents and ratepayers vote to elect 11 Councillors to represent the community.

-State-enrolled voters can also sign up to the free VoterAlert service to receive important election reminders by SMS and email.
+State-enrolled voters could also sign up to the free VoterAlert service to receive important election reminders by SMS and email.

 More information is available by calling 131 832 or at vec.vic.gov.au